La Familia Counseling Service Latino Family Services Center

 La Familia Counseling Service Latino Family Services Center - Oakland, CA

-La Familia Counseling Service Latino Family Services Center is an addiction and mental health treatment facility located at 1319 Fruitvale Avenue in the 94601 zip code in Oakland, CA. It is operated by a private non-profit organization.
-Some of the treatment approaches used by La Familia Counseling Service Latino Family Services Center include brief intervention services, counseling for trauma victims and anger management.
-La Familia Counseling Service Latino Family Services Center provides regular outpatient treatment, outpatient rehabilitation and IOT.
-It also provides residential substance abuse treatment.
+La Familia Counseling Service Latino Family Services Center is a substance and mental health treatment facility located at 1319 Fruitvale Avenue in the 94601 zip code in Oakland, CA. It is operated by a private non-profit organization.
+Some of the treatment approaches used by La Familia Counseling Service Latino Family Services Center include CBT, brief intervention and anger management.
+La Familia Counseling Service Latino Family Services Center provides intensive outpatient treatment, outpatient services and regular outpatient treatment.
+It also provides residential treatment for substance abuse.

 Address: 1319 Fruitvale Avenue, Oakland, CA 94601